max8github/bikes/README.md

 It is more interesting to run cluster nodes in separate processes.
 Stop the application and then open three terminal windows.

->Note that if the backing store is in-memory and you kill a node to see rebalancing, the entity actors will not necessarily restart from where they left off with their states.
+>Note that if the backing store is in-memory, and you kill a node to see rebalancing, the entity actors will not necessarily restart from where they left off with their states.
 >To make sure you have entities restart from where they left off with their states, you must use a persistent store like Cassandra.